necatiarslan/aws-ai-assistant/README.md

 ## 🛰️ MCP Access (Local Only)

-- Start a local MCP stdio session with the Command Palette: **Goggles: Start MCP Server**.
+- Start a local MCP stdio session with the Command Palette: **Awsflow: Start MCP Server**.
 Each session opens in a dedicated terminal and speaks newline-delimited JSON (methods: `list_tools`, `call_tool`).
 - Up to 3 concurrent MCP sessions run at once by default; additional start requests queue until a slot is free.
-Configure the cap and per-service disablement via Settings (`aws-ai-assistant.mcp.*`).
+Configure the cap and per-service disablement via Settings (`awsflow.mcp.*`).
-- Stop all active MCP sessions with **Goggles: Stop MCP Servers**.
+- Stop all active MCP sessions with **Awsflow: Stop MCP Servers**.
 - Mutating actions still prompt for confirmation; MCP enablement/disablement is independent from the Service Access UI.

 ## 👮 Authentication & Security